laura-is-here/tiffany-hooton-therapy-hugo/content/couples-therapy-long-beach/_index.md

 intro:
   toggle: true
   title: Anxious About Couples* Therapy?
-  body: ''
+  body: ""
 contact: true
 services:
   first:
-    name: ''
+    name: ""
-    faIconFirst: ''
+    faIconFirst: ""
-    faIconSecond: ''
+    faIconSecond: ""
     weight:
   second:
-    name: ''
+    name: ""
-    faIconFirst: ''
+    faIconFirst: ""
-    faIconSecond: ''
+    faIconSecond: ""
     weight:
   third:
-    name: ''
+    name: ""
-    faIconFirst: ''
+    faIconFirst: ""
-    faIconSecond: ''
+    faIconSecond: ""
     weight:
 cardlist:
-  one: ''
+  one: ""
-  two: ''
+  two: ""
-  three: ''
+  three: ""
 about: false
 toggle_services: false
 toggle_card_list_section: false
 summary: |-
   Going to therapy with your partner(s) can be daunting.
 Sometimes, people have the idea that couples therapy is a last resort -- a death knell of a dying relationship or sign of failure.

-  Having anxiety about seeking help in your relationship is normal -- but don't let those fears deter you from finding support when you need it!
+  __Having anxiety about seeking help in your relationship is normal -- but don't let those fears deter you from finding support when you need it!__
 menu:
   main:
     weight: 4
 ---

-_*For ease of reading, the term "couple" will be used to denote "people in an intimate relationship," and is not limited to two people._
+_\*For ease of reading, the term "couple" will be used to denote "people in an intimate relationship," and is not limited to two people._

 Going to therapy with your partner(s) can be daunting.
 Sometimes, people have the idea that couples therapy is a last resort -- a death knell of a dying relationship or sign of failure.